ABSOLUTE PRESSURE TRANSDUCER:

-The utilization of supplementary devices, materials, or components within the bridge to minimize sources of error caused by changing temperature.
+The utilization of supplementary devices, materials, or components within the sensor to minimize sources of error caused by changing temperature.

-The correction of a measured output based on algebraic correction factors applied that are based on a known temperature.
+The correction of a measured output based on mathematical algorithm to reduce the error in the output based on a known temperature.

 A device (or medium) that converts energy from one form to another.
 The term is generally applied to devices that take physical phenomenon (environmental parameters such as pressure, temperature, humidity, flow, etc.) and converts it to an electrical or optical signal.
 The transducer typically includes one or more sensors in a package that isolates the optical or electronic device from the environment.
 This term is synonymous with the terms gauge and probe.